andremichelle/andremichelle/README.md

 ### Hi!
 It's me, André Michelle

-I am originator and co-founder of *audiotool dot com*, a free online digital audio workstation.

 I'm actively seeking new career opportunities where I can leverage my 15 years of hands-on experience as the originator and lead developer at audiotool.com, a venture where I played a pivotal role in shaping the overall concept and driving its development.
 In addition to this, I bring over 25 years of experience as a programmer and digital artist to the table.

 Besides my tech know-how on web technologies and essential digital signal processing, I've navigated the complexities of large application infrastructures and understand how to keep things scalable.
 While I can still code cleanly and rigorously test in various web languages, what truly sets me apart is my ability to transform ideas into code and user-friendly experiences (UX).
 I also consider myself a supportive team leader, giving everybody the mindfulness to deliver better output.